-In a past life I was Jacques Cousteau, travelling the globe in search of adventure.
-Just a short baker's dozen years ago, I spent no less than 28 days a month abroad on skateboarding tours.
-I was home so infrequently that I opted to no longer rent an apartment, but rather slept in any stranger's bed for a night or under my desk at the legendary, defunct skate mag Big Brother.
-At some point I met my wife, moved back to New Jersey, had two sons and settled into a peaceful life of domesticity in the suburbs.
+In a past life I was Jacques Cousteau, traveling the globe in search of adventure.
+Just a short baker’s dozen years ago, I spent no less than 28 days a month abroad on skateboarding tours.
+I was home so infrequently that I opted to no longer rent an apartment, but rather slept in any stranger’s bed for a night or under my desk at the legendary, defunct skate mag Big Brother.
+At some point I met my wife, moved back to New Jersey, had two sons, and settled into a peaceful life of domesticity in the suburbs.

 Yet not one day passes that I don’t crave the open air of a strange and new place, wanting to find myself in inexplicable predicaments on foreign soil and barely escaping with my life.
 To try and spice things up, I’ve gotten myself into three car chases in the past two years, and on several occasions have just gotten in my car and driven for hours with no destination in mind.
 I try my best to take the family on the road a few times a year, but those adventures are different.
 The adrenaline rush tends to center around if the kids are going to break something or if we can pull over fast enough to avoid one of them shitting his pants.